dakhamohammed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. 7-everybody
    - Shell script that adds execution permission to the owner, the group owner and the other users, to the file hello.

+9. 8-James_Bond
+   - Shell script that sets the permission to the file hello with
+     - Owner: no permission at all
+     - Group: no permission at all
+     - Other users: all the permissions